-Finding Self-Publishing Help Written by Rita Emmett
+Finding self-publishing help.
+Written by Rita Emmett

 When I started writing my first picture book, I didn’t know how to find help, especially self-publishing help.
 However, I have written several other successfully published books.

 My first draft was 2,000 words.
 I attended a seminar, heard that books should be approximately 800 words or less, and decided to trim it down a little bit.
-Then I took a webinar and learned that each page must be written to the illustration.
+Then, I took a webinar and learned that each page must be written to the illustration.
 In my book, Farkle Shark, You Are Not Stupid, the first four pages are the same two fish talking to each other.

 Boring.
 It Was Time for A New Perspective

 So, I decided to give my character, Farkle, some goofy sayings.
 Big sister Sparkle would mock him and ask him to imagine if that were true.
-Then, a cloud would float over their heads while she imagined whatever it was he said.
+Then, a cloud would float over their heads while she imagined whatever he said.

 Brilliant, yes?
 I thought so.